Kleidukos/munihac-2024-effectful/slides.md

 ```

 ::: notes
-It happens that I use the `unlift` function to implement a JSON file backend for the logging library I use,
-and so I am directed to entities that I can look up on Hoogle!
+I am directed to entities that I can look up on Hoogle!
 :::

+---

+# Conclusion

+* To know about the interactions of your program with the outside world, pick an effect system
+* For application development, integration is primordial
+* If you want an upgrade from the `ReaderT IO` pattern, `Effectful` is for you

 ---